Documentation¶

 Outcome column.

-- maxpartnumber: int, default=None
+- maxparts: int, default=None

 The maximal number of intervals or groups.
 None means default to the ‘umodl’ program default.

-- fit_transform(data, treatment_col, target_col, maxpartnumber=None)¶
+- fit_transform(data, treatment_col, target_col, maxparts=None)¶

 Learn a discretisation model using UMODL and transform the data.